DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>A wild twist in subject matter from Danny Brown on this one, and a twist that not only refreshes his music, but my entire image of him as an artist.
-On &lt;em&gt;Stardust&lt;/em&gt;, Danny seamlessly bounces between a memoir of his career and substance abuse, to his own artistry and gratitude for his fans and collaborators, as well as other themes and motifs that I can&#x27;t even list because of how lyrically dense the album is.
+On *Stardust*, Danny seamlessly bounces between a memoir of his career and substance abuse, to his own artistry and gratitude for his fans and collaborators, as well as other themes and motifs that I can&#x27;t even list because of how lyrically dense the album is.
 The features on this thing are also really impressive.
 I especially enjoyed Ta Ukrainka&#x27;s verses on &quot;The End&quot; which discusses her move to Poland from Ukraine and the social isolation that came with not knowing the language, paired with the fact that she sings in both Ukranian and Polish on the song.
 My only notable complaint with the album is that it tries to hard to be dramatic at times, with some songs, including &quot;The End&quot; having long, spoken word sections at the end of the song.
 If those sections were made into their own, seperate, interludes, I&#x27;d push this up a few more placements.
 Other than that, A+ record, and my personal favorite of Danny&#x27;s. </p>
   </div>